limegimlet/data_viz/README.md

 * The customized tooltip returns 0 for negative y-values and all x-values!
 * It's statistically incorrect.
 Since `HR` and `avg` are not normally distributed, it's misleading to assume a mean of 0 with standardized values (this is the Central Limit Theorem).

-Solution: use regular baseball data.
+Solution: use the original baseball data.

-#### Prototype 1b: Bubble plot with original data
+#### Prototype 1b: Bubble plot with non-standardized data

 ![](https://github.com/limegimlet/data_viz/blob/dev/final_project/images/proto1_b.png)

 Issues:
 * While bubbles are efficent in that they represent 3 variables at once, it also means there's more to absorb.
-* The fill patterns are too noisy, especially when bubbles overlap (as they will for height & weight)
+* The fill patterns are too noisy, especially when bubbles overlap
+* Custom tooltip still returns 0 for x-values.

 Solution: Instead, use a bar plot.